gberger7/learning-journal/lj-day-4.md

 Day 14

 Today I had to make three random pictures to appear and every time they are clicked.
 What I learned was how to tally the votes as well as make sure the images don't duplicate and reappear the next click.

+Day 15

+Today I some classmates and I purposely had to create a merge conflict, and then figure out how to fix it.
+With our final projects coming up, there are potentials that a merge conflict could happen, so I thought this was a great exercise for us to learn this before the project starts.